Joelith/knife-oraclepaas/README.md

 $ chef gem install knife-oraclepaas
 ```
 You will need to install my forked version of [fog](https://github.com/Joelith/fog) until the Oracle extensions are added to the main repository.
++ Dowload the oracle modified version of [fog](https://github.com/Joelith/fog) to some directory
++ Navigate to that directory and run `chef gem build fog.gemspec`
++ Then run `chef gem install fog` to install into your chefdk library

 # Configuration #